codemod-com/intuita-vscode-extension/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG] example bug in extension"
+title: "[bug] example bug in extension"
 labels: bug
 assignees: ''